-The UK Department of Energy and Climate Change has invested billions of dollars into its national policy goal - building a smart grid across the UK.
+The US Department of Energy has invested billions of dollars into its national policy goal - building a smart grid across America.
 The smart grid comprises a suite of technologies that connect Utilities to their customers, enabling two-way communications and providing a means of monitoring conduction along transmission lines.

 Smart meters and sensors along grid lines transmit usage data to utilities, enabling them to match supply with demand.
 Smart appliances can alter the times of electricity usage, avoiding peak times when pressure on the grid is high, resulting in lower costs and reduced risk of outage.
 The rising popularity of sensor-based technology, such as smart thermostats, is increasing customer engagement with smart-grid technology.
-At the end of 2021, there were 27.8 million smart and advanced meters in homes and small businesses across the UK.
-But reports show 8% of the UK's landmass remains uncovered by mobile networks - so connectivity considerations are essential.
+By the end of 2021, 115 million smart meters and 43 million smart thermostats were expected to have been installed in homes across the USA.
+But reports estimate 8% of the US population remain uncovered by mobile networks - so connectivity considerations are essential.

 Information is power: detailed insight into customer habits allow Utilities to achieve maximum efficiency and customer satisfaction.
-And at a time when Utilities face expensive grid updates, usage trends could prove invaluable to planning and prioritising engineering work, and most effectively distributing utility supply.
+And at a time when Utilities face expensive grid updates, usage trends could prove invaluable to planning and prioritizing engineering work, and most effectively distributing utility supply.